LexyVng/AI-joke-generator/README.md

 ## Features
 - **AI Joke Generation**: Click a button to trigger the AI to generate a joke.
+- **Loading Message**: A loading message is displayed while the user waits for the joke to be generated.
 - **Typewriter Effect**: Jokes are displayed using a typewriter effect for a fun and engaging user experience.

 ## Technologies Used